apinter/apinter.github.io/content/posts/podman.md

 # 1a203240e9d7:/mnt # exit
 exit
 ```
-Breaking it down (most of the command is identical to the one used in `bind mount` so to keep it short will focus only the differences):
+Breaking it down (the command is almost identical to the one used in `bind mount` so to keep it short will focus only the differences):
 * `--mount type=volume,source=testvol,target=/mnt` just like with `bind mounts` need to use the `--mount` flag, but the `type` will be `volume` and the `source` does not need the whole path just the name/id of the `volume`.
 Upon the creation of the volume if a name is not set a random one will be generated
 * This is being followed by a proof-of-concept in which I created a container, mounted the volume, wrote a file and stored it in the volume then destroyed the container.
 Recreated it with the same command and `volume` and read out the files previously created inside the already destroyed container.
 For more visit the `podman volume` man page.

 ### Updating containers
-Can go about this a few different ways like pulling a container, launching it, mounting the neccessary shares and config files and starting it on a different exposed port than the one we're planning to "update".
+Can go about this a few different ways like pulling a container, launching it, mounting the necessary shares and config files and starting it on a different exposed port than the one we're planning to "update".
 Once this is done, tested and works fine can just change the route to point to this updated container.
 Me being a lazy DevOps engineer I don't like this option so let's visit `podman auto-update`.

 #### Podman auto-update

 Before we go any further there are few things to make sure are set correctly on our container:
 * there is no `--restart=always` flag present,
-* the container is managed by systemd,
+* the container is managed by `systemd`,
-* the systemd unit has been generated by the container's ID not by it's name,
+* the `systemd` unit has been generated by the container's ID not by it's name,
-* the systemd unit has been generated with the `--new` flag.
+* the `systemd` unit has been generated with the `--new` flag.

-Podman's other important feature is the automatic updates of containers without the need of even putting containers in pods or adding a watchtower service.
-This is done by adding the ```--label io.containers.autoupdate=image``` label during container creation.
+Podman's other important feature is the automatic updates of containers without the need of even putting containers in pods or adding a Watchtower service.
+This is done by adding the `--label io.containers.autoupdate=image` label during container creation.
-This to be followed by generating systemd units for the container: ```podman generate systemd --new --files [container ID or name]```.
-Once this is ready and the unit file is under the corresponding systemd folder - depending on how podman is used w/ root or rootless - the container unit to be started.
-Following this the ```podman auto-update``` command can update every container with changed images.
+This to be followed by generating `systemd` units for the container: `podman generate systemd --new --files [container ID or name]`.
+Once this is ready and the unit file is under the corresponding `systemd` folder - depending on how podman is used, rootfull or rootless - the container unit to be started.
+Following this the `podman auto-update` command can update every container with changed images.

 #### Podman updater script
 Got a little shell script that runs every day.
 This creates fresh builds of custom containers, pushes them to a private registry, pulls certain images and updates every container.
 This ran by a service unit that is triggered by a timer.